North Tyneside Mental Health Alliance Celebratory and Networking Event

 Person with microphone wearing black jumper.

-Vicky Smith, CEO of VODA who outlined the importance of the VCSE sector within the north east area:
+Vicky Smith, CEO of VODA outlined the importance of the VCSE sector within the north east area:

 • Nearly 7000 VCSE employing nearly 38,000 people